 Ford has joined the EPA and other stakeholders in a commitment to reduce the use of lead in wheel weights through participation in the National Lead-Free Wheel Weight Initiative.
 Through this initiative, Ford has shared its experience with lead wheel weight phase-out with aftermarket wheel balancers, and encourages all stakeholders to discontinue the use of lead in wheel weights.

-More and more countries are adopting chemical and substance of concern regulations like REACH.
+More and more countries are adopting chemical and substance-of-concern regulations like REACH.
 Turkey and Romania adopted their own versions of REACH in 2009; China adopted its own version in October 2010.
-South Korea and Japan will soon adopt REACH-like regulations to manage their chemicals.
+In 2011, Japan adopted REACH-like regulations to manage their chemicals.
+South Korea will adopt REACH regulations in 2013 and will begin implementation in 2015.
 In the U.S., the federal Senate and House both proposed bills in 2010 to overhaul the Toxic Substances Control Act.
-The state of California is planning to promulgate regulations implementing a Safer Consumer Products law in 2012.
+The state of California is finalizing a Safer Consumer Products law, which will take effect in 2013.
 And in January 2009, the United Nations implemented regulations requiring a globally harmonized system of classification and labeling of chemicals.

 Regulatory requirements for the phase-out of undesirable chemicals need to be prioritized and implemented in a workable manner.
 Government and industry resource constraints mean that not all chemicals of concern can be addressed at once.
 Moreover, manufacturers and suppliers need adequate lead-time to identify replacement substances that are more environmentally friendly than the ones they replace, and also to design and engineer components that incorporate these new substances.
 Ford will continue to work with regulatory agencies to help develop rules that target the highest-priority chemicals first, and that drive steady progress toward the elimination of chemicals of concern in an effective and efficient manner.